-AboutI am a doctoral fellow at Southern Methodist University in Dallas, Texas.
+AboutI am a doctoral fellow at Southern Methodist University in Dallas, Texas and 2021 NEH Summer Scholar.
 I have published on Rebecca Harding Davis, Emily Dickinson, Henry David Thoreau, and effective pedagogical practices.
 My paper, “The Scourged Back: Power of Photography and Print in the Nineteenth Century,” received the 2019 Michael Pueppke Writing Prize for best essay.
 I am particularly interested in nineteenth-century American literary and cultural history, women writers, visual culture, and the historical narratives of the circum-Atlantic slave trade.
 I am currently researching the ways in which photography and print served as tools of identity, agency, and power during the Civil War.

 EducationSouthern Methodist University, Dallas, TX